gochanadev/floasis-items-react/README.md

 ### royalty receiver in floasis items
 - change to your preferred

+- note, part of the process is to add FLOW_ENV=testnet env var for development env in vercel
 ---

 The web app for this project is a Next.js project that interacts with the Flow Client Library (FCL).